About

 SELR – Southeast Llama Rescue – http://www.southeastllamarescue.org/

-StillPointe Sanctuary is an always growing/evolving organization of people and critters…there are for the most part only two people (Chela and Mark), who do all the work and live with the llamas – and goats, and dogs and cats and chickens – with no doubt more to come.
+StillPointe Sanctuary is an always growing/evolving organization of people and critters…there are for the most part only two people (Chela and Mark), who do all the work and live with the llamas – and goats, and dogs and cats and sheep – with no doubt more to come.

 There are some ongoing volunteers who help regularly and then there are those who come and go and are “on call”.
 Daily activities include the usual never-ending chores looking out for the welfare of the animals.
 So far we have been able to laugh more than we cry and go with the flow of life on the farm.